One day is set aside each Breast Cancer Awareness Month to focus on MBC. Yep. One day, seriously?

-October 13th is the date that was chosen to be designated as National Metastatic Breast Cancer Awareness Day.
-I guess one day is better than none; but seriously, just one day?
+October 13th is designated as National Metastatic Breast Cancer Awareness Day.

 Shouldn’t those with the most need be the most supported?

-Women who die from breast cancer die from metastatic breast cancer.
+Women (and men) who die from breast cancer die from metastatic breast cancer.

-With nearly all the focus being on early detection, a woman might think she’s completely in the clear if she finds and treats her cancer early on, but this is not necessarily the case.
+With nearly all the focus being on early detection, a woman might think she’s in the clear if she finds and treats her cancer early, but this is not necessarily the case.
 Early detected cancers can and do sometimes metastasize too.
 This happened in my family.
 My mother’s cancer was diagnosed at an early stage.
 Her cancer metastasized roughly four years later.
 She died less than six months after that.
+Early detection was not enough.

 We still do not know which cancers will or will not metastasize.
 We still do not know how to prevent or halt any given metastasis.
 The best we can offer is slowing it down once it happens.